vanessa-hu/on-track/DESIGN.md

 ## Tech Stack Overview

 ### Programs and Programming Languages
+Our program uses HTML/CSS, Flask/Python for all our functions and routing, and SQLite3 for our database.
+We also have some Javascript linked to Bootstrap.

 ### Databases
 We have three tables in our database tracker.db, which we will describe below.